itsadityakr/cocos-creator-2d/README.md

 * Uses `@property` to expose image assets and node in the editor.
 * Maintains a state flag to determine the current image.

+**What We Learned:**

+* How to switch between two images dynamically using sprite frames.
+* How to expose assets and nodes to the editor using `@property`.
+* How to get a component from a node using `getComponent()`.
+* How to handle a click event to trigger interactivity.
+* How to manage a toggle state using a boolean variable.

 ---

 ## Toggle Between Two Colored Backgrounds on Click